 - Allulose can over brown quickly, so be sure to boil the sweetener slowly on med-low heat.

-- Only stir the ingredients to blend the sweetener and water.
+- Only stir the ingredients just enough to blend the sweetener and water.
 Whisking too much will splash the sweetener up the sides of the pan.
 Those bits burn and fall back into your syrup.
 These burnt bits will impart a very bitter flavor to the recipe.

 Serving & storage Suggestions